Cal Poly San Luis Obispo College of Engineering: Industrial and Manufacturing Engineering (IME)

+Atom Shifter, 2021, by S. Paterson.
+Installed outside Bldg.
+41, it depicts Face centered cubic (left) and Body centered cubic (right) crystal structures, the structures of the stainless and mild steels that each are made from respectively.

 The Industrial/Manufacturing Engineering program was ranked by U.S. News & World Reports 2021 "America's Best Colleges" report as 1st overall (of 2 programs ranked in engineering schools whose highest degree is a Master's).

-Materials Engineering
+Materials Engineering (MATE)

 Cal Poly Materials Engineering is the only primarily undergraduate materials engineering program of the 53 Materials Science and Engineering departments in the United States.
+The department houses a multitude of materials characterization, mechanical testing, and metallography instruments; including two Scanning Electron Microscopes (SEM), an X-Ray Diffractometer (XRD), an X-Ray Fluorescence (XRF) analyzer, and more.

-Mechanical Engineering
+Mechanical Engineering (ME)

-The Mechanical Engineering program was ranked by U.S. News & World Reports 2021 "America's Best Colleges" report as 3rd overall (of the 30 programs ranked in engineering schools whose highest degree is a Master's).
+The Mechanical Engineering program was ranked by U.S. News & World Reports "America's Best Colleges" report as 3rd overall in 2021 and 2nd overall in 2026 (of the 30 programs ranked in engineering schools whose highest degree is a Master's).
+The department offers 5 concentrations:

+Bonderson Projects Center (Bldg.
+197), which houses the Mustang '60 student workshop, administered by the ME department.
+The Robert E. Kennedy Library can be seen in the background.